Guanyin: Iconography

-Guanyin in Ancient India

 In Chinese mythology, Guanyin (觀音) is the goddess of mercy and considered to be the physical embodiment of compassion.
 She is an all-seeing, all-hearing being who is called upon by worshipers in times of uncertainty, despair, and fear.
 Guanyin is originally based on the bodhisattva Avalokiteśvara.
 Avalokiteśvara's myth spread throughout China during the advent of Buddhism and mixed with local folklore in a process known as syncretism to become the modern day understanding of Guanyin.
-He is the one who is the dharma protector and who restores the peace in the world.
-His idols and temples are mostly found in mountains and hilly terrain (Kurunji regions).
-He has arupadai veedu (six war homes) in the modern Indian State of Tamil Nadu, which has nothing but temples and the Murugan (Guhn/Kugan, also called Kandhan) idols, which are made with secret herbs by agasthiyar sitthar, and which can produce cosmic energy and the water/milk after getting down from the idol.
-They are valuable and considered as sacred (it is believed to contain medical properties to cure many diseases since the idol was made with secret herbs).